raspberrypilearning/flower-generator/en/step_9.md

 draw flower (inner colour) ((size :: custom-arg) / (2)) (20) :: custom
 ```

-The `draw double flower`{:class="blockmoreblocks"} block was then used to draw lots of flowers in the same style:
+The `draw double flower`{:class="blockmoreblocks"} block can draw lots of flowers in the same style:

 ```blocks
 when [d v] key pressed